oxinabox/oxinabox.github.io/_posts/2016-09-11-an-algebraic-structure-for-path-schema.md

 ---
-title: An Algebraic Structure For Path Schema
+title: An Algebraic Structure For Path Schema (Take 1)
 layout: default
 ---
 $$\newcommand{\abs}[1]{\lvert#1\rvert}$$

+*Note I have written a much improved version of this.
+See [the new post]({{ site.url }}/2016/09/14/an-algebraic-structure-for-path-schema-take2.html).*

 This post comes from a longish discussion with Fengyang Wang (@TotalVerb), on the [JuliaLang Gitter](https://gitter.im/JuliaLang/julia).
 Its pretty cool stuff.